Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/tallis-silentspire.md

   Physical interaction with the image reveals it to be an illusion, as things can pass through it.
 A duplicate's AC is 13.
 If an attack hits a duplicate, it is destroyed.

-  **Misty Step (2/Day).** Tallis casts Misty Step, using the same spellcasting ability as Spellcasting.
+  **Misty Step (3/Day).** Tallis casts Misty Step, using the same spellcasting ability as Spellcasting.
 reactions: |
-  **Protective Magic (3/Day).** Tallis casts Counterspell or Shield in response to the spell's trigger, using the same spellcasting ability as Spellcasting.
+  **Protective Magic (3/Day).** Tallis casts Shield in response to the spell's trigger, using the same spellcasting ability as Spellcasting.
 excerpt: "Medium Human (Sorcerer), Neutral"
 ---